ptrcko/screenshotone/README.md

 # ScreenshotOne Module for PlatformOS

-This repository contains a standalone PlatformOS / inSites module that creates website thumbnails using [ScreenshotOne](https://screenshotone.com/).
+This repository contains a standalone PlatformOS / Insites module that creates website thumbnails using [ScreenshotOne](https://screenshotone.com/).

 ## Overview